Pryaxis/TShock/docs/README.md

 1. Look at the server console for the _setup code_.
 Type `/setup [code]` (example: `/setup 12345`), then a space, then the code you see in the console in your game chat.
 Instead of chatting, you'll run a command on the server.
 This one makes you temporary admin.
 All commands are prefixed with `/` or `!` (to make them silent).

-1. Use the in-game command `/user add [account name] [password] owner` (example: `/user add shank lovely-ashes owner`) to create an account.
+1. Use the in-game command `/user add [account name] [password] owner` (example: `/user add shank lovely-grilled-cheese owner`) to create an account.
 This gives you owner rights on your server, which you can configure more to your liking later.

 1. Login to your newly created account with `/login [account name] [password]` (example: `/login shank grilled-cheese`).
 You should see a login success message.